jdhorne/pycarwings2/README.md

 asynchronous--you ask the service to do something, and it just says "ok".
 You then have to poll a corresponding method to find out if the operation was successful.

+Recently the polling has continued to return zero, yet when querying the data held on the Nissan servers a the last update date changes, indicating a response has been received from the car, see examples/get-leaf-info.py for how this can be handled.

 More details are located at the top of [pycarwings2.py](https://github.com/filcole/pycarwings2/blob/HomeAssistant/pycarwings2/pycarwings2.py).

 ## Installation